MAP

 MapMaker: Transatlantic and Intra-Americas Slave Trade

-The transatlantic slave trade forced 12.5 million African people into slavery and set up a gruesome triangle of the trade from Europe to Africa to the Americas built on human trafficking.
-The story deepens when one explores the forced migration of individuals within the Americas.
-This map is composed of data from SlaveVoyages and represents enslaved people transported to and from different ports around the world from 1514 to 1866.
+In the transatlantic slave trade, European traders forced 12.5 million African people into enslavement, setting up a gruesome triangle of trade between Africa, Europe and the Americas built on human trafficking.
+This atrocity was compounded by the forced migration of enslaved individuals within the Americas.
+These maps are composed of data from SlaveVoyages and represent enslaved people transported to and from ports around the world from 1514 to 1866.

 Grades